hpc/Spindle/doc/spindle_launch_README.md

 --------

-While Spindle comes with several mechanisms for launching (launchmon, hostbin, and serial as of v0.10), each of these has disadvantages such as in-operatability with debuggers (launchmon), difficult to use (hostbin), or of limited scope (serial).
+While Spindle comes with several mechanisms for launching (launchmon, hostbin, slurm, and serial as of v0.11), each of these has disadvantages such as in-operatability with debuggers (launchmon), difficult to use (hostbin), or of limited scope (serial).
 In the ideal case Spindle should be integrated directly into a job launcher, which can easily